johnzja/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition/README.md

 Running `4bins_fitting.nb`, `20bins_fitting.nb`, and `200MHz_fitting.nb` takes about 2 hours.

-The results in notebook `deep_learning.ipynb` are slightly different from the results presented in our paper due to the different random seeds.

 Any questions about the codes or data are welcomed to the email lzk1997@mail.ustc.edu.cn or dds@ustc.edu.cn.

 # License